input-output-hk/essential-cardano-content/content/article/today-is-wednesday-of-gimbalabs-live-coding-session-brought-to-you-by-gimbalabs.md

 ---
-title: "Today is Wednesday of Gimbalabs Live Coding session, brought to you by:
+title: "Wednesday of Gimbalabs Live Coding session, brought to you by:
   Gimbalabs"
 tags:
-  - "#cardano"
+  - Cardano
   - Gimbalabs
   - LiveCodingSession
   - Education